Defaults

 defenseclaw setup guardrail --rule-pack default # Guardrail layer

 defenseclaw policy activate strict does not change guardrail.rule_pack_dir, and vice versa.
 If you want strict everywhere, flip both.
-See docs/GUARDRAIL_RULE_PACKS.md for the rationale.
+Policies explains why admission policy and in-flight guardrail detection are independent layers.

 OPA admission policy — what each profile ships